MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Feature updates

 - **Microsoft Edge for Business Banner.**  Microsoft Edge for Business is a dedicated Microsoft Edge experience built for work that enables admins in organizations to give their users a productive and secure work browser across managed and unmanaged devices.
 The in-product Microsoft Edge for Business banner is being deprecated and will no longer be visible.

-- **Microsoft Edge migrates the updates experience into Browser Essentials.** Getting alerts on available Edge Updates will come from Browser Essentials instead of the Settings page for better visibility and experience.
-Note: This feature is a controlled feature rollout.
-If you don't see this feature, check back as we continue our rollout.

 - **Find on page.** Searching for a word or phrase on a webpage has become easier with the new smart find update to Find on page.
 For more information, see
 [Find on page](/edge/features/find-on-page?form=MT00D8).
 Now when you search with Find on page, we'll suggest related matches and synonyms making it effortless to find what you're looking for, even if you misspell a word in your search query.
 When you search, simply select the suggested word to quickly locate the desired word or phrase on the page.
 Data is sent to Microsoft for processing.
 For more information, see [Microsoft Edge's Privacy Whitepaper](/microsoft-edge/privacy-whitepaper/).
 Administrators can control the availability using the [RelatedMatchesCloudServiceEnabled](/deployedge/microsoft-edge-policies#relatedmatchescloudserviceenabled) policy.